AMCOM leader encourages cadets to embrace change

 |0

-This work, AMCOM leader encourages cadets to embrace change, by Jeremy Coburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMCOM leader encourages cadets to embrace change, by Nicholas Janeway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.